sanatonek/time_series_explainability/README.md

 # time_series_explainability

-Explaining the output of time series perdiction models in healthcare
+Explaining the output of time series perdiction model

 ## Data preparation
+This model is evaluated on 3 different datasets.
+Follow these steps to prepare data for experiment
+# MIMIC ICU dataset:
 Run the following scripts to query and preprocess the ICU mrtality data (This step might take a few hours)
 ```
 python3 data_generator/icu_mortality.py ---sqluser YOUR_USER --sqlpass YOUR_PASSWORD